Infiltration

 And there it was… but grip on the ceiling tenuous at best… the man stood below me, not knowing I was hanging here…

-I struggled to hold on, but eventually I could grasp no longer and fell, landing full on the man’s head.
+I struggled to hold on, but eventually I could grasp no longer and fell, crashing down on the man’s head.

 He reached up and swiped at me…